ericsonweah/us-ski-and-snowboard-nodejs-test-solution/README.md

 # US Ski and Snowboard Node.js Test Solution

-Although in the begining thought of hundreds of different ways to sold this problem, I decided to go with an MVC (Model-View-Controller) Design Patterns.
-And the reason for that is maintenability (and testability if needed).
-In order to understand the design patterns used thoughout this project you must have solid graps of Javascript ES6, Javascript Functional Programming, the Adapter Design Patters (the Javascript ES6 way), NodeJs Stream APIs, especially the Transform API, and The EventEmitter API.
+In tackling this problem, I initially considered numerous approaches but ultimately opted for the use of the Model-View-Controller (MVC) design pattern, primarily for its emphasis on maintainability and potential for testability.
+To fully comprehend the design patterns implemented throughout this project, a solid understanding of several key concepts is necessary, including: Javascript ES6, Javascript functional programming, the Adapter design pattern (implemented using Javascript ES6), Node.js Stream APIs (with a particular focus on the Transform API), and the EventEmitter API."

+This version emphasizes the benefits of using the MVC design pattern and provides a more concise and organized list of the key concepts that must be understood to effectively analyze the project's design patterns.

 ![frontend](https://raw.githubusercontent.com/ericsonweah/us-ski-and-snowboard-nodejs-test-solution/master/public/images/app.png "Frontend")